peppelinux/django-ldap-academia-ou-manager/README.md

 Django admin LDAP manager for Academia OU
 -----------------------------------------
 Django Admin manager for Academia Users, usable with a OpenLDAP Server configured with eduPerson, SCHAC (SCHema for ACademia) and Samba schema.
-It also needs PPolicy overlay.
+It also needs PPolicy overlay and some other schema as described as follow.

 References
 ----------